skymandr/canStream/README.md

 a CAN bus.
 The programs were written with sound in mind, but any kind of data will do -- see the examples below!

+> *Note:* The programs have not really been tested in a real CAN environment, in
+> paricular CAN FD has not been tested at all.
+Reports of your user-experiences
+> would therefore be greatly appreciated!

 ## Compiling:

 To compile you will need Kvaser's Linux drivers and SDK, which can be found at